Dual Fuel further explained

 A business owner receives gas and electricity from the same supplier on what is known as a dual fuel tariff, set to a fixed or variable rate.

-Energy providers often try to attract new business customers by offering combined utility discounts.
+Utility providers often try to attract new business customers by offering combined utility discounts.
 Switching to one provider for both may and may not be the cheapest way to pay for your business energy, mainly if your business locates an affordable fixed rate.

 Energy4 shops around for the best deals, for example; switching energy suppliers may not be the best option depending on the business size, energy consumption, region, and credit history.

 How do I know if I have dual fuel?

 The best and easiest way to find out if your business is currently on a combined utility tariff is to check one of your companies most recent energy bills.
 Alternatively, you and your business could also get in contact with your energy provider.